Before the Bell: What every Canadian investors needs to know today

 Equities

-On Bay Street, Canadian National Railway Co. shares could see some action after the company hiked its dividend by 18 per cent.
-CN, which also reported after Tuesday’s close, said it earned $1.09-billion on an adjusted basis or $1.49 per diluted share, topping analysts' forecasts.
-In the year-earlier quarter, CN posted adjusted earnings of $897-million or $1.20 per diluted share for the quarter ended Dec.
-31, 2017.
-Net income for the quarter fell 56 per cent to $1.14-billion from $2.61-billion at the same time last year.
-Revenue rose 16 per cent year over year to $3.81-billion.
+Shares of Tesla Inc., meanwhile, were down nearly 5 per cent after the company missed Wall Street profit targets and announced the departure of its chief financial officer.
+Excluding items, Tesla earned US$1.93 per share, missing expectations of US$2.20 per share, according to IBES data from Refinitiv.
+However, Tesla also promised profits in every quarter this year.

-Overseas, European markets were mixed as investors await the Fed decision and the start of U.S.-China trade talks.
-The pan-European STOXX 600 was up 0.18 per cent.
-Britain’s FTSE 100 added 1.28 per cent in morning trading.
-Germany’s DAX fell 0.31 per cent while France’s CAC 40 added 0.59 per cent.
+Overseas, the pan-European STOXX 600 was up 0.06 per cent.
+Shares of Unilever PLC were down about 3 per cent in morning trading after the consumer products company posted lower than expected sales in the latest quarter.
+Britain’s FTSE 100 was up 0.60 per cent.
+Germany’s DAX added 0.06 per cent.
+France’s CAC 40 rose 0.24 per cent.

-In Asia, Hong Kong’s Hang Seng rose 0.40 per cent while the Shanghai Composite Index gained 0.40 per cent.
-Japan’s Nikkei ended Wednesday’s session down 0.52 per cent.
+In Asia, Japan’s Nikkei added 1.06 per cent.
+The broader Topix gained 1.08 per cent with shares of Softbank Group climbing nearly 5 per cent.
+Hong Kong’s Hang Seng rose 1.08 per cent.
+The Shanghai Composite Index gained 0.35 per cent.

 Commodities